betterscientificsoftware/bssw.io/Articles/Blog/2024-05-generating-SBOMs.md

 </br>

 The past few years have seen an industry-wide effort to embrace SBOMs and other software security practices highlighted by the U.S. government (see, for example, [this article](https://thenewstack.io/2023-the-year-open-source-security-supply-chain-grew-up/)).
 Many tools have been developed to generate SBOMs for software repositories, filesystems, container images and other execution platforms.
-The [software bill of materials webpage](https://www.ntia.gov/page/software-bill-materials) maintained by the National Telecommunications and Information Administration provides an extensive set of resources on their creation and use, including the [Survey of Existing SBOM Formats and Standards (2021)](https://www.ntia.gov/sites/default/files/publications/sbom_formats_survey-version-2021_0.pdf) which describes the three widely used SBOM standards that have emerged.
+The [software bill of materials webpage](https://www.ntia.gov/page/software-bill-materials) maintained by the National Telecommunications and Information Administration provides an extensive set of resources on their creation and use, including the [Survey of Existing SBOM Formats and Standards (2021)](https://www.ntia.gov/sites/default/files/publications/sbom_formats_survey-version-2021_0.pdf), which describes the three widely used SBOM standards that have emerged.
-Although SBOMS and other software security practices are not yet widely used in the scientific software community, policies for software security will increasingly impact scientific software too. **Consequently, developers of scientific software should begin learning about SBOMs and their role in software security best practices, and they should assess how to provide and use them in their own development activities.**
+Although SBOMs and other software security practices are not yet widely used in the scientific software community, policies for software security will increasingly impact scientific software too. **Consequently, developers of scientific software should begin learning about SBOMs and their role in software security best practices, and scientific software developers should assess how to provide and use SBOMs in their own development activities.**

 In recent blog posts, I provide a critique of these capabilities in the context of scientific software libraries written in [Python](https://wehart.blogspot.com/2024/03/sboms-for-scientific-software-python.html) and [C++](https://wehart.blogspot.com/2024/03/sboms-for-scientific-software-c.html).
 Specifically, I explored whether mature tools exist to automate the generation of SBOMs for scientific software.
 Many of the tools discussed in the blog concerning SBOMs for [C++](https://wehart.blogspot.com/2024/03/sboms-for-scientific-software-c.html) can be used with other compiled scientific software languages, including Fortran and C.